shashi438/Facial-Understanding/README.md

 # Facial-Understanding

 In this Repo, we have shared the C++ implementation for the following models.
-(This code is inspired and modified from https://www.learnopencv.com/)

 ## Dependencies:
 C++, OpenCV 3.4.1 or higher, Dlib